 Tasked with producing new science from nothing but existing science, IPCC authors will eschew such traditional solutions as meta-analysis and systematic review, finding they can achieve higher levels of science per gram via novel processes like ‘Summary,’ ‘Synthesis’ and other forms of stapling.

-Heads of state everywhere are worried that the science may be too heavy to hold aloft whilst saying “this is the science,” so the IPCC plans to issue an ergonomic ‘Policymaker’s Digest’ version of each report before writing it.
+Heads of state everywhere are worried that the science may be too heavy to hold aloft whilst saying “this is the science,” so the IPCC will issue an ergonomic ‘Policymaker’s Digest’ of each report before writing it.

 Conservative War on Science hatched

 Wartime consiglieres for North America’s oil, ivory and landmine-dealing families today announce a major summit to conspire against science.
 The strategy sitdown, at an unnamed family restaurant, is thought to be the first time all five bosses have ever met in one McDonalds.

 What emerges is a plan—in the argot of organized crime—to “make them an argument they can’t refute.”